Unitary, anomalous Master Ward Identity and its connections to the Wess-Zumino condition, BV formalism and $L_\infty$-algebras: Summary and Outlook

 \section{Summary and Outlook}

+Symmetries of the classical configuration space are, in general, modified in the quantum theory by anomalies, which have to satisfy certain consistency relations.
+In different formulations of quantum field theory these consistency relations appear in different ways, and it is not obvious how they are related to each other.
+We clarified in this paper how the cocycle relation for the anomaly map in a recently proposed nonperturbative characterization of anomalies (the unitary anomalous master Ward identity (UAMWI) in \cite{BDFR21}) is connected with previous consistency relations.
+As a byproduct this provides new insights into the older formulations.
+We also clarified the relation between the occurrence of anomalies and the principle of perturbative agreement proposed in \cite{HW04}.

-For the symmetries $\g\in\G_c(M)$ considered in this paper, we have proven that the anomaly map $\Delta$ in AMWI satisfies a consistency condition stated in Thm.~\ref{thm:cc}, which we named \textit{extended Wess-Zumino condition}, as it can be understood as an extension to non-quadratic interactions of the well-known Wess-Zumino consistency condition \eqref{eq:Cc-G(X)}.
-Our proof uses only the AMWI.
-In contrast to an analogous procedure in \cite{Hollands08}, our extended Wess-Zumino consistency condition and its derivation do not need the antifield formalism.
+We gave an elementary proof of a consistency relation for the anomaly map $\Delta$ in the anomalous master Ward identity (AMWI) of \cite{Brennecke08}, restricted to infinitesimal symmetries of the configuration space (Thm.~\ref{thm:cc}), which was originally derived by Hollands \cite{Hollands08} using the antifield formalism.
+We named it \textit{extended Wess-Zumino condition}, as it can be understood as an extension to non-quadratic interactions of the well-known Wess-Zumino consistency condition \eqref{eq:Cc-G(X)}.

-We then showed that our extended Wess-Zumino consistency condition can be deduced from the cocycle relation \eqref{eq:cocycle} for the anomaly map $\zeta$ occuring in the UAMWI and, hence, describes a Lie algebraic cocycle of the Lie algebra of $\G_c(M)$ with values in the Lie algebra of the St\"uckelberg-Petermann renormalization group (Thm.~\ref{thm:Liecc}).
+We then showed that our extended Wess-Zumino consistency condition can be deduced from the cocycle relation \eqref{eq:cocycle} for the anomaly map $\zeta$ occuring in the UAMWI and, hence, describes a Lie algebraic cocycle of the Lie algebra of the group of compactly supported configuration space symmetries $\G_c(M)$ with values in the Lie algebra of the St\"uckelberg-Petermann renormalization group (Thm.~\ref{thm:Liecc}).
 Conversely, in the framework of perturbation theory, starting with the AMWI one can derive the UAMWI with an anomaly map $\zeta$ fulfilling the cocycle relation \eqref{eq:cocycle}, see Thm.~\ref{th:AMWI-uAMWI}.

 We also investigated the connection to the BV formalism (as previously studied in \cite{Hollands08,FredenhagenR13,Fro}) and the underlying algebraic structures.
-In particular we verified that the extended Wess-Zumino consistency condition \eqref{eq:WZ-0} can be obtained from the nilpotency of the BV operator $\hat s_F$, by restricting to symmetries $\g\in\G_c(M)$ (Prop.~\ref{prop:BV->WZ}).
-Our proof starts with the consistency condition \eqref{eq:CCBV} (Prop.~\ref{prop:CCBV}) proven by Hollands \cite{Hollands08}, which can be understood as the the generalized Jacobi identity for the underlying $\mathrm{L}_{\infty}$-algebras (see the proof of Prop.~\ref{prop:CCBV}) and relies on $\hat s_F^2=0$.
+In particular we verified that the extended Wess-Zumino consistency condition \eqref{eq:WZ-0} can be obtained from the nilpotency of the BV operator $\hat s_{\F}$, by restricting to symmetries $\g\in\G_c(M)$ (Prop.~\ref{prop:BV->WZ}).
+Our proof starts with the consistency condition \eqref{eq:CCBV} (Prop.~\ref{prop:CCBV}) proven by Hollands \cite{Hollands08}, which can be understood as a particular case of the generalized Jacobi identity for the underlying $L_{\infty}$-algebras (see the proof of Prop.~\ref{prop:CCBV}) and relies on $\hat s_{\F}^2=0$.